boom-sm/My-First-Personal-Website/README.md

 i added contact page in personal website

-i added the hover on the home, about, portfolio, and contact botton.
+i added the hover on the home, about, portfolio, and contact button.

 i added grid in portfolio page and added proportional units